maizemaze/photo_grid/README.md

 ## Update Log

+### Dec 19, 2019 (0.2.46)
+    * Add plot variation in the output file
+    * Support saving segmentated images as H5 file
+    * Now it's possible to display RGB in the plot searching panel.
+    * Other minor bug fixes

 ### Dec 9, 2019 (0.2.45)
     * Bug fixes for image rotating issue
     * Support map with duplicated names